illuminatang/Wise-bot/README.md

       encouragement_list.append("everyone feels tired, take a break and come back even refreshed") counter += 1

+    if each_word == "regretful":
+      feelings_list.append("regretful")
+      encouragement_list.append(" do not avoid it, as you know, it is a negative emotion,

   if counter == 0:

       output = "Sorry I don't really understand.
 Please use different words?"